The Naboo Swamp

 Qui-Gon

-You Forgot to turn off your power again, didn’t you?
+You forgot to turn off your power again, didn’t you?

 OBI-WAN nods sheepishly.